Static or Dynamic QR-code?

 Static QR code with target brand colors, target logo, and a frame with the text "buy now".

-Example of a Static QR code
+Example of a Static QR-code

 Diagram in which there are blue arrows between screenshots of the QRcode.me generator, a QR code, and a screenshot of the target website.

-A Dynamic QR code does not have these disadvantages, as it uses a detour to go to the landing page.
+A Dynamic QR-code does not have these disadvantages, as it uses a detour to go to the landing page.

 Diagram with a custom Target QR code on the left, with an arrow to the right, where a screenshot of the redirection page of QRcode.me is depicted, with an arrow to the right, where a screenshot of the target website is depicted.
 Texts above the image respectively say: "QR code is scanned", "Scan is processed", and "redirected to target.com".

-So, Dynamic QR codes work like this:
+So, Dynamic QR-codes work like this:

-1. After scanning you are first directed to a customized page of the website you created the QR code at;
+1. After scanning you are first directed to a customized page of the website you created the QR-code at;

 2. Then you are redirected by that page, to the landing page.
-In this case that is QRcode.me
+In this case that is QRcode.me.

-Using this setup, dynamic QR codes only have the information coded to send you to the page where you are redirected to the landing page.
-The ‘redirecting’ page is unique for every QR code, and it’s only task is to send you to the actual landing page.
-The advantage?
-Because the landing page itself isn’t in the QR code, it can be changed after you have generated the QR code.
+Using this setup, dynamic QR-codes merely have the information to send you to a ‘ redirecting’ page.
+The ‘redirecting’ page is unique for every QR-code, and it’s only task is to send you to the actual landing page.

 Pro’s